rmarx/holblocking-blogpost/README.md

 [h3WithCaddy]: https://ma.ttias.be/how-run-http-3-with-caddy-2/

 HTTP/3 is promising major performance improvements compared to HTTP/2, mainly because it [changes its underlying transport protocol from TCP to QUIC][quicIntro].
 In this post, we'll be taking an in-depth look at just one of these improvements, namely the promised removal of the **"Head-of-Line blocking" (HOL blocking) problem**.
 This is useful because I've read a lot of misconceptions on what this actually means and how much it helps in practice.
-Solving HOL blocking was also one of the main motivations behind not just HTTP/2 but also HTTP/3 and QUIC.
+Solving HOL blocking was also one of the main motivations behind not just HTTP/3 and QUIC but also HTTP/2.

 [quicIntro]: https://ma.ttias.be/googles-quic-protocol-moving-web-tcp-udp/